acidb/mobiscroll-docs/versioned_docs/version-5.29.0/vue/datepicker/templating.md

 # Templating

+The display of the Datepicker component can be customized with different [slot functions](api#slots).

 ## Calendar header template

 The header of the calendar can be fully customized to one's needs with the use of the [`calendarHeader`](api#slot-calendarHeader) slot.